BerendPronk/minor-bootstrap/README.md

 ![Fontface Observer](https://berendpronk.github.io/minor/assets/pm/fontface-observer.png)

 ### Asynchronous loading of CSS files
-The page uses a lot of CSS to render the grid and features contained in the Bootstrap library.
-By not changing anythign about this, the browser will download the CSS immediately, blocking the load of everything important for the user to see.
+The page uses a lot of CSS to render the grid and features contained within the Bootstrap library.
+By not changing anything about this, the browser will download the CSS immediately, blocking the load of everything important for the user to see.

 A lot of the CSS contained in the stylesheets is not used on the page itself, but the unused styling will still be loaded in if nothing is added to prevent this.
-By defining the critical CSS for the specific page, we only load when the user needs to see.
-The removes the FOUC (Flash Of Unstyled Content).
+By defining the critical CSS for the specific page, we only load what the user needs to see.
+This removes the FOUC (Flash Of Unstyled Content).
 The rest of the CSS will be loaded in asynchronously by adding a JavaScript function that takes care of this all.

 Besides a asynchronous loading, I also bundled the CSS in a single file, reducing the amount of requests the browser needs to make.